Care, Services, and Support

 - Substance Abuse and Mental

-Health Services Administration (SAMHSA): Substance Abuse Treatment Services
+Health Services Administration (SAMHSA): Behavioral Health Treatment Services

-Contact information for drug- and alcohol-abuse-treatment programs.
+Contact information for drug- and alcohol-abuse-treatment and mental-health-treatment programs.
 SAMHSA

 also offers a confidential, free, 24-hour-a-day, 365-day-a-year, information